 Plus, you can report any issue to TikTok within the app settings ⚙️.
 So you just have to see which error describes your situation best, select it, and write a quick feedback message.
 Nonetheless, it may be overwhelming or confusing for some people to use this to report issues.

-- For this case, choose Video and Sound, then select Posting Video.
+- For this case, choose Video and Sound.

 And it’s that simple to report issues to TikTok support.
 Check the Inbox section of the app from time to time, to see if TikTok reached back to you.

 Not being able to upload videos to your TikTok followers can undoubtedly be infuriating and leave you clueless about what to do next.
 Plus, this can certainly hurt your account growth if you’re not able to post for an extended time.
 On that note, these are 14 fixes that we’ve found can be helpful to resolve the “TikTok video not posting or uploading” error.

 Do you have an alternative fix for this “TikTok video not posting or uploading” issue?
 Feel free to share in the comments.
 It might even help others with a similar problem.

 We sincerely hope these steps were effective for you in solving the TikTok video not posting or uploading error. 😁

 Frequently Asked Questions About TikTok Video Not Posting or Uploading

 Several reasons could be to blame if your TikTok is stuck on posting.
 Typical causes include: